University Student Housing

 -

 Gender Inclusive Housing: Montana State University is committed to creating a culture of intellectual and personal growth.
-Learning is enhanced when topics are examined from diverse perspectives and because individuals possess unique outlooks which reflect the world around us.
-Montana State University is dedicated to creating an inclusive community that embraces a rich mix in the composition of its student body, staff, and faculty.
-We have listed some details below about the living option:
+Because learning is enhanced when topics are examined from diverse perspectives and because individuals possess unique outlooks which reflect the world around us, Montana State University is dedicated to creating an inclusive community that embraces a rich mix in the composition of its student body, staff, and faculty.
+(Madison)

-- Gender Inclusive Housing allows students to live together in a suite, regardless of their sex or gender.
-This means that students may be in a suite with other students who identify as a man, a woman, gender-nonconforming, or any other gender expression.
+- Gender Inclusive Housing started as a pilot program during the 2018-2019 academic year at Montana State University that allows students to live in a suite, regardless of their sex or gender.
+This means that you may be in a suite with another student who identifies as a man, a woman, or any other gender identity.

 - Students will have the opportunity to participate in a number of hall and campus programs including Safe Zone Training, American Indian Heritage Day, Black History Month, India Night, Coming Out Day, International Food Bazaar as well as a number of other campus programs that are hosted throughout the year.

-The community has additional optional programs and resources provided throughout the year around various topics of diversity including race, gender, age, language, socioeconomic status, religion, political affiliation, geographical background, gender identity, sexual orientation, national origin, and ability status.
+- The community will have programs and resources provided throughout the year around various topics of diversity including race, gender, age, language, socioeconomic status, religion, political affiliation, geographical background, gender identity, sexual orientation, national origin, and ability status.

 - Students that live in this community will be required to provide feedback to the University Student Housing department and the University about their overall satisfaction and suggestions for improvement to the living option in the future.